RishiRoshan-A/OWASP-TOP-10-2025-TRYHACKME/OWASP Top 10 2025: IAAA Failures/README.md

 ![img](15.png)

-seems like the attacker sussfully loged in ad admin with password Password123
+seems like the attacker sussfully loged in as admin with password Password123

 ![img](16.png)